Teddy Oke: Stockbroker

+Sports management career

-In 1926, Oke was one of the founders of the Canadian Professional Hockey League (CPHL), in which he owned the Kitchener Millionaires.
+Utilizing his wealth from his stock brokerage career, Oke was one of the founders of the Canadian Professional Hockey League (CPHL) in 1926, in which he owned the Kitchener Millionaires.
 Oke purchased the Toronto team in the Can-Pro league in 1928 and moved the Millionaires players to Toronto for one year, splitting the players with a new team in Kitchener, the Kitchener Flying Dutchmen.
 In 1929, the International Hockey League was formed and the team was renamed the Toronto Falcons.
 It played one season before disbanding.
+The team was later moved to Cleveland, Ohio.
 Oke would do double duty that season, replacing the coach, Hughie Lehman.
 That season the CPHL was continued as a supplier league to the IHL, and Kitchener continued for one season in that league.

+He backed Canadian distance swimmer George Young when he was training in 1929 for the 15-mile Wrigley Marathon Swim, part of the Canadian National Exhibition, but was disappointed when Young lost.
+At 17, in a highly publicized event, Young had won the 22 mile Wrigley Marathon Swim from Santa Catalina to Palos Verdes on the California Coast in 1927.
+He also sponsored 1928 Canadian Olympic Medalist high jumper Ethel Catherwood.

+He was noted for forming the Parkdale Ladies Athletic Club which had 300 members in 1930, the year he helped to build a new Club House.
+The Club included many Canadian women Olympians including swimmers, divers, runners, jumpers, and other disciplines.
+He also helped with a Boys Athletic Club, which sponsored young male athletes.
+Many athletes considered him the angel of sport, and it was said of him that "No athlete who has applied to Mr. Oke for assistance in preparing himself for a contest has been turned down if he is earnest, and will seriously train.

+He died at his home in Toronto on April 30, 1937.
+Though ordered by his physician to take a complete rest from business activities a month before his death, he had continued to direct his businesses from his bed.
+He was said to have more sports connections than any other man in Canada.
+He was survived by a wife and a daughter.

 The F. G. "Teddy" Oke Trophy of the American Hockey League (AHL) is named after Oke, who presented it in 1927 to the CPHL champion London Panthers.